South American nations at the FIFA World Cup: 1930s: The inaugural FIFA World Cup, Uruguay's triumph

 The 1930 FIFA World Cup was the inaugural FIFA World Cup, the world championship for men's national association football association football teams.
 It took place in Uruguay from 13 July to 30 July 1930.
 FIFA, football's international governing body selected Uruguay as host nation as the country would be celebrating the centenary of its first constitution, and Uruguay had successfully retained their football title at the 1928 Summer Olympics.
 The first World Cup was the only one without a qualification process; seven teams from South America participated in the tournament.
+Argentina and Uruguay won their groups to get to the semifinal, Chile were runners-up in Argentina's group, Brazil and Paraguay managed one win apiece, and both Peru and Bolivia lost their two games.

-The 1930 FIFA World Cup Final was contested by the finalists from the 1928 Olympics, Uruguay and Argentina.
+The 1930 FIFA World Cup Final was contested by the finalists from the 1928 Olympics, Uruguay and Argentina, both having won their semifinals by 6–1.
 The final was played at the Estadio Centenario on 30 July.
 The gates were opened at 8:00, six hours before kick-off, and at noon the ground was full with an official attendance of 93,000.
 A disagreement overshadowed the build-up to the match as the teams disagreed on who should provide the match ball, forcing FIFA to intervene and decree that the Argentine team would provide the ball for the first half and the Uruguayans would provide their own for the second.
 The game ended 4–2 to Uruguay (who had trailed 2–1 at half time) who added the title World Cup winners to the mantle of Olympic Champions, as Jules Rimet, president of FIFA, presented the World Cup Trophy, which was later named after him.

 1934–1938: World Cup without champions, third place for Brazil

 The 1934 World Cup is the only tournament in which the reigning champions did not participate.
 Reigning World Cup holders Uruguay declined to participate in protest at the refusal of several European countries to travel to South America for the 1930 World Cup, which Uruguay had hosted.
-Argentina and Brazil were the only South Americans nations to participate.
+Argentina and Brazil were the only South Americans nations to participate, and lost right away in the straight knockout tournament, the former to Sweden and the latter to Spain.

 The 1938 World Cup was the last one to be staged before the outbreak of World War II.
 The decision to hold the 1938 tournament in France was controversial, as the American countries had been led to understand that the World Cup would rotate between the two continents.
 Both Argentina and Uruguay therefore boycotted the tournament.
 Only Brazil participated from South America, finishing in third place after a 4–2 victory against Sweden.